In this easy recipe for baked Cajun chicken, chicken breast is coated with a tasty rub, then baked in a hot oven until perfectly juicy.

 Baking in a hot oven for a relatively short time ensures juicy chicken.
 But if your chicken breasts are bigger than 8 oz each, bake them for 30 minutes instead of 20 minutes.

 Some chicken breasts weigh as much as 12oz!
 If that is the case, loosely cover them with foil after the first 20 minutes.
 This will prevent the tops from scorching in the hot oven.
+The spices we use here are delicious, but they can burn if we’re not careful.

 Is this a spicy recipe?